bactopia/bactopia/docs/usage-basic.md

     --sleep_time            After reading datases, the amount of time (seconds) Nextflow will wait before execution.
                                 Default: 5 seconds

+    -resume                 Nextflow will attempt to resume a previous run.
+Please notice it is only a single '-'

 Useful Parameters:
     --available_datasets    Print a list of available datasets found based